zzy2014/battery-dataset-catalog/README.md

-# Battery Dataset Catalog
+# Battery-Relevant Dataset Catalog

-A curated catalog of publicly available datasets for battery-related molecular and materials research, including organic small molecules, molecular crystals, electrolyte mixtures, and polymers.
+A curated catalog of publicly available molecular and materials datasets with properties relevant to electrochemical and battery systems, including organic small molecules, molecular crystals, electrolyte mixtures, and polymers.

-This repository is designed for **academic reference, benchmarking, and dataset discovery** in energy storage research.

 ---